Luo-Yihong/DGPO/README.md

   </tr>
 </table>

-## Abstract
-While reinforcement learning methods such as Group Relative Preference Optimization (GRPO) have significantly enhanced Large Language Models, adapting them to diffusion models remains challenging.
-In particular, GRPO demands a stochastic policy, yet the most cost‑effective diffusion samplers are based on deterministic ODEs.
-Recent work addresses this issue by using inefficient SDE-based samplers to induce stochasticity, but this reliance on model-agnostic Gaussian noise leads to slow convergence.
-To resolve this conflict, we propose Direct Group Preference Optimization (DGPO), a new online RL algorithm that dispenses with the policy-gradient framework entirely.
-DGPO learns directly from group-level preferences, which utilize relative information of samples within groups.
-This design eliminates the need for inefficient stochastic policies, unlocking the use of efficient deterministic ODE samplers and faster training.
-Extensive results show that DGPO trains around 20 times faster than existing state-of-the-art methods and achieves superior performance on both in-domain and out-of-domain reward metrics.

 ## Method
 The key insight of our work is that the success of methods like GRPO stems from leveraging fine-grained, relative preference information within a group of samples, not from the policy-gradient formulation itself.
 Existing methods for diffusion models force the use of inefficient stochastic (SDE) samplers to fit the policy-gradient framework, leading to slow training and suboptimal sample quality.